 Special Instructions to Applicants

-The Computer and Information Science Department in the College of Arts and Sciences at the University of Oregon offers BS, MS, and PhD degrees in Computer and Information Science; instruction is provided by 16 tenure track faculty, 2 emeritus faculty, and 6 career instructor faculty.
-The department serves approximately 600 undergraduate and 90 graduate majors, as well as offering a number of general education classes in the discipline.
+The Computer and Information Science Department in the College of Arts and Sciences at the University of Oregon offers BS, MS, and Ph.D. degrees in Computer and Information Science.
+Instruction is provided by 16 tenure track faculty, 2 emeritus faculty, and 6 career instructor faculty.
+The department serves approximately 600 undergraduate and 90 graduate majors and offers a number of general education classes in the discipline.
 The primary research foci of the tenure track faculty are high-performance computing, data science, networking, and distributed systems with cross-cutting concerns of security and privacy.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.